 Keywords

-Cultural responsiveness; Early childhood education; Islamic values; Professional development; SDG 4
+Cultural responsiveness; Early childhood education; Inclusive practice; Islamic values; Professional development; Sustainable Development Goals.

 References